kautzz/tbot/README.md

 apiSec = "your_exchange_api_secret"
 ```

+ See [CCXT Exchanges](https://github.com/ccxt/ccxt#certified-cryptocurrency-exchanges) for more details.

 Check the `settings.ini` file to configure the software.

-`symbol` is the currency pair you would like to trade
+* `symbol = DOGE/USD` is the currency pair you would like to trade
-`simulation` when true will not place any real orders on your exchange
+* `simulation = false` when true will not place any real orders on your exchange

 Run with `python -m tbot` use `python -m tbot -v` for verbose output.